AlexandreFenyo/net-monitor/README.md

 Run in JSFiddle with live data: https://jsfiddle.net/jsfiddleeowyn/1cu172ya/

+See a short video of net-monitor running on a small display based on Raspberry Pi in kiosk mode: https://fenyo.net/newweb/net-monitor/net-mon-on-rpi.mp4

 # Purpose

 net-monitor is a client / server toolkit.
 Its purpose is to let you include HTML animated networking charts into your web applications and single pages.
 It comes with a SNMP v1/v2c/v3 manager and is fully compliant with IPv4 & IPv6.